sthirpa/Data_Scince_Immersive/README.md

   * **Project 5:** `Group Project`
     * *Group Project Topic*:

-  <br>are all the projects of mine that I did while I was in the immersive training with some updates added after graduation.
+  are all the projects of mine that I did while I was in the immersive training with some updates added after graduation.